codethor0/human-behaviour-convergence/docs/app-plan.md

 4. Provide clear contribution pathways and API documentation for future collaborators.

 ## Non-Goals (v0.1)
-- Serving real or sensitive datasets.
 - Individual-level predictions or targeting capabilities.
+- Proprietary or sensitive datasets.
 - Production hardening for high-traffic public use.
+- Real-time individual tracking or micro-targeting.

 ---